 Prevention Agent Pregnancy Exposure Registry

-Protocol Chairs: Richard Beigi, MD, MSc Samuel Kabwigu, MBChB, MMedr
+Protocol Chairs: Richard Beigi, MD, MSc

+Samuel Kabwigu, MBChB, MMedr

 Study Product: Not Applicable

 Date of First Enrollment: 1 October 2009

-Total Enrolled/Expected: 451/550 Women as of 8/13/18
+Total Enrolled/Expected: 459/550 Women as of 12/24/18

-397/400 Infants as of 8/13/18
+403/400 infants as of 12/24/18

-Current Status: Enrolling (HOPE cohort)
+Current Status: MTN-002 and MTN-008 Cohorts - Primary Analysis Complete

+VOICE Cohort - Primary Analysis Complete

+ASPIRE Cohort - Primary Analysis Complete; Published

+HOPE Cohort - Enrolling

+Primary Objectives:
-- Compare adverse pregnancy and delivery outcomes between participant mothers assigned to an active agent with those of mothers assigned to placebo/control - Compare prevalence of major malformations identified in the first year of life between infants of mothers assigned to an active agent with those of infants of mothers assigned to placebo/control

-Summary: The Prevention Agent Pregnancy Exposure Registry, also known as EMBRACE (Evaluation of Maternal and Baby Outcome Registry After Chemoprophylactic Exposure) is a prospective observational cohort study of maternal exposures to investigational HIV prevention agents.
+Compare adverse pregnancy and delivery outcomes between participant mothers assigned to an active agent with those of mothers assigned to placebo/control Compare prevalence of major malformations identified in the first year of life between infants of mothers assigned to an active agent with those of infants of mothers assigned to placebo/control Summary: The Prevention Agent Pregnancy Exposure Registry, also known as EMBRACE (Evaluation of Maternal and Baby Outcome Registry After Chemoprophylactic Exposure) is a prospective observational cohort study of maternal exposures to investigational HIV prevention agents.
 Approximately 550 pregnant participants and 400 live infants will be offered enrollment.
 Participants are enrolled as early in pregnancy as possible to maximize data validity.
 The study population will consist of current or recent female participants identified as becoming pregnant during MTN microbicide or PrEP trials, or who have had planned exposures in pregnancy safety studies.
 This study includes infants resulting from those pregnancies.
 This protocol monitors for adverse pregnancy outcomes, evaluate growth parameters of infants during the first year of life, and collect information on the prevalence of major malformations in infants during the first year of life.
 The study will also evaluate the prevalence and persistence of HIV drug resistance mutations in plasma among HIV-infected infants and provide a cohort of infants not exposed to active study agents during pregnancy.
 The protocol was amended in February 2014 with modifications made to the anticipated sample size, study duration, study objectives, and endpoints.

-MTN-016 participants enrolled from MTN-002, MTN-008, MTN-003, and MTN-020 have completed followup.
+MTN-016 participants enrolled from MTN-002, MTN-008, MTN-003, and MTN-020 have completed follow-up.
 MTN-016 is open to enrollment for participants in MTN-025 and their infants.
 Results: Results of obstetric and infant outcomes in MTN-016 participants who had been participants in either parent protocol (MTN-002 or MTN-008) were presented at HIV Research for Prevention (HIVR4P) in 2014.
 All 16 MTN-002 and 90% (88/98) of MTN-008 mothers were registered, with 25% (n=4) of MTN-002 and 97% (n=86) of MTN-008 participants enrolling prior to known pregnancy outcome.
 Demographics were similar for MTN-008 enrollees and non-enrollees in the registry.
 Infant retention at 12 months was 88% (MTN-002) and 80% (MTN-008).
 One defect (ear canal) was noted in MTN-002, a rate (6%) comparable to the 3% US background rate for malformations (p=0.51); no defects were noted in infants from MTN-008.
 Compared to placebo (n=30), TFV gel (n=58) was not associated with preterm delivery (1/58 (2%) vs. 2/30 (7%), p=0.27), postpartum hemorrhage (11/58 (19%) vs. 3/30 (10%), p=0.36), non-reassuring fetal status (3/58 (5%) vs. 1/30 (3%), p=1.0), chorioamnionitis (1/58 (2%) vs. 2/30 (7%), p=0.27), gestational diabetes (0/58 (0%) vs. 1/30 (3%), p=0.34), or abnormal infant physical exam findings in the first year of life (14/58 (24%) vs. 8 (27%), p=1.0).